 There are plenty of other touches that tie the new ballpark to the old neighborhood.
 The outfield concourse is built up from the original grade, and instead of using a normal wall to brace the construction, a gabian wall using crushed bricks reclaimed from demolished campus buildings was installed.
 A gabian wall uses wires to contain rocks, resulting in a retaining wall; in this case it adds a nice aesthetic to the ballpark while also saving about $300,000 in construction and demolition costs.
 (If you go, head to the left-field edge of the concourse and look down.)

 Behind the Scenes

 Just as impressive: the support facilities that the public never sees.
-The business of baseball has as much to do with these spaces as to what’s happening on the field, and Spirit Communications Park was designed with this commerce in mind.
+The business of baseball has as much to do with these spaces as to what’s happening on the field, and Segra Park was designed with this commerce in mind.
 The Fireflies run concessions in-house, so much emphasis was placed on work flow and accessibility: it’s no surprise the food manager’s office leads directly into the commissary and the team offices.

 The commissary is much larger than the average ballpark commissary, with plenty of dry and cold storage.
 The main-level kitchen is also larger than the average ballpark kitchen.
 In addition, there’s a large kitchen on the club level to separately serve the suite patrons and lounge customers.

 The player facilities are what you’d expect in the Sally League these days – spacious clubhouse, training room, weight room – and the batting cages are open to the outside, with garage doors coming down the line.
 The cages will serve as a bridge to the development coming on the left-field side of the ballpark: the crack of the bat in the afternoon will serve as a nice reminder that a game is on tap that night.